14 Best Restaurants On The San Antonio Riverwalk, Ranked

 5. Nonna Osteria

-In Italian, "nonna" means "grandmother," and it's a word that's meant to evoke the warm, friendly environment that Italians associate with family dinners, per the Nonna website.
+In Italian, "nonna" means "grandmother," and it's a word that's meant to evoke the warm, friendly environment that Italians associate with family dinners.
 According to an interview with Food Network, the head chef at Nonna, Italian-born Luca Della Casa, says that his "culinary view is what he learned from his grandma," which, according to him, is "simple recipes, a good knife, and the freshest ingredients."
 Lucky for us, we can all get a taste of what that means at Nonna, where the short, simple menu features expertly executed Italian classics with the chef's signature creative flair, which is why we ranked this eatery up with the best on the Riverwalk.

 Time-tested starters like arancini with fontina and chianti butter and burrata with roasted vegetables and a balsamic reduction prepare guests for hearty main dishes like branzino with broccolini, clams, and fennel butter and gnocchi with Italian sausage and saffron cream.
 The wine list reflects the distinctly Italian experience at Nonna, featuring mostly wines from Italy and some French Champagnes.
 So don't forget to raise your glass to la dolce vita.